 The combination of experience, resourcefulness and expertise is of unparalleled importance and efficiency in project cargo handling is something that requires much of those.
 With Swift Cargo, that’s exactly what you get as you can rest assured of having your project cargo needs, being handled by reliable and dedicated professionals at all times.

 The task of handling project logistics is typically something that becomes challenging in many ways, depending upon the nature of the project, its location, scale and various other factors.
 The involvement of Over Dimensional Cargo, heavy lifts and specialized equipment may require various inputs like site handling, road development, civil work and a lot of careful calculations.

 The experienced team at Swift Cargo simplifies extensive tasks by segregating the project logistics in a logical way and addressing each complex task as multiple, simpler tasks that can be addressed individually by experts who then work towards joining the dots to make a complete picture of the entire operation.

 Project Cargo Services that Handle Logistically Challenging Cargo with Ease

-Along with light weight consumer products; heavy lift cargo, engineering goods and industrial projects form a part of Swift’s forte.
-Our competent operations team manages voluminous and critical projects with diligence to ensure timely deliverance in best conditions.
+Along with light weight consumer products, heavy lift cargo, engineering goods and industrial projects form a part of Swift’s forte.
+Our competent operations team manages voluminous and critical projects with diligence to ensure timely delivery in best conditions.

-Right from place of loading to discharge, we combine collective efforts to provide outright solutions for your special cargo requirements, so as to ensure that operative efficiency of dispatched commodity is intact.
+Right from place of loading, all the way to discharge, we combine collective efforts to provide outright solutions for your special cargo requirements, so as to ensure that the operative efficiency of the dispatched commodity is intact.

 - Conventional Vessel